 - Good paper scissors and good fabric scissors (yep, you should own both)

 Felt leaf napkin rings.
-Print out my free leaf template pattern.
+Print out my felt leaf template pattern.
 Choose one or more leaf shapes and cut out to use as a pattern.

 Trace your leaf pattern onto the gold felt and cut out.
 Use disappearing ink pen if you can; because mine is dry I used a Sharpie and just cut inside the lines to make up for it.